akashdip2001/MLOps/01 Kubeflow/Video Guide/README.md

 ## 2. What you likely saw in the video + GitHub repo and what to *do*

-You mentioned the video had them install Minikube inside Google Cloud, use Docker commands, then run a Jupyter notebook on a server — and you provided the GitHub repo: [github.com/akashdip2001/MLOps/01 Kubeflow](https://github.com/akashdip2001/MLOps/tree/main/01%20Kubeflow) ([GitHub][6])
+The [`video`](https://youtu.be/bywO8tvetkM) had them install Minikube inside Google Cloud, use Docker commands, then run a Jupyter notebook on a server — and you provided the GitHub repo: [github.com/akashdip2001/MLOps/01 Kubeflow](https://github.com/akashdip2001/MLOps/tree/main/01%20Kubeflow) ([GitHub][6])
 Here’s how I’d interpret the flow, and what you might *try to reproduce*.
 I’ll also point out what to watch for.

 ### 🔄 Likely workflow steps in that video / repo